 When checked on rats, which could self-administer both compounds by pushing a dial, they found that rats were more interested in HMG and were uninterested in MG.

 They weren’t interested in it even after increasing MG doses a few times.
-This proves that while one of kratom’s main compounds was addictive, the other wasn’t and had the opposite effect.
+This proves that while one of kratom’s main compounds was dependent, the other wasn’t and had the opposite effect.

-This proved promising for people using kratom for opioid addiction relief by staunching cravings and reducing withdrawal and relapse.
+This proved promising for people using kratom for substance dependence relief by staunching cravings and reducing withdrawal and relapse.
 While the results are preliminary and only in rats, it’s an excellent find for drug studies at this early phase.

 Researchers Oliver Grundmann, Zach Walsh, and Jack Henningfield have also suggested through their research that kratom may have therapeutic potential and shows the possibility of some antidepressant effects.